jackcannon/swiss-docs/README.md

 Update the JSDoc @ tags in the src files before running the docs.

-> Note: this will make changes to the original source files
+> WARNING: this will make changes to the original source files

-> Note: As each file is transpiled and processed by an external library, this can be very slow
+> WARNING: As each file is transpiled and processed by an external library, this can be very slow

 #### Problems with some JSDoc comments not being updated